wn9237/rest_spec/markdowns/resources/verifieddomain.md

 # verifiedDomain resource type

 Specifies a domain for a tenant.
 The **verifiedDomains** property of the [TenantDetail] entity is a collection of **VerifiedDomain**.

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",